sibbo/nordisk-familjebok/README.md

 # Linking editions of Nordisk Familjebok with Wikidata

+## Requirements

+See requirements.txt for a list of required python packages.
+PyTorch is required as well if you want to run the location classifier on your local machine instead of Colab or some other cloud service.

+## Usage

 0. Make sure you meet the requirements in `requirements.txt`.

 1. `scraper.ipynb`: Downloading (scraping) the first and second editions of the text, as well as some post processing.